rerun-io/rerun/BUILD.md

 High-level documentation for rerun can be found at [http://rerun.io/docs](http://rerun.io/docs).
 It is built from the separate repository [rerun-docs](https://github.com/rerun-io/rerun-docs).

+- 🌊 [C++ API docs](https://ref.rerun.io/docs/cpp) are built with `doxygen` and hosted on GitHub.
+Use `pixi run cpp-docs` to build them locally.
+For details on the C++ doc-system, see [Writing Docs](https://github.com/rerun-io/rerun/blob/main/rerun_cpp/docs/writing_docs.md).
-Python API docs can be found at <https://ref.rerun.io/docs/python> and are built via `mkdocs` and hosted on GitHub.
+- 🐍 [Python API docs](https://ref.rerun.io/docs/python) are built via `mkdocs` and hosted on GitHub.
 For details on the python doc-system, see [Writing Docs](https://github.com/rerun-io/rerun/blob/main/rerun_py/docs/writing_docs.md).

-Rust documentation is hosted on <https://docs.rs/rerun/>.
-You can build them locally with: `cargo doc --all-features --no-deps --open`
+- 🦀 [Rust API docs](https://docs.rs/rerun/) are hosted on  <https://docs.rs/rerun/>.
+You can build them locally with: `cargo doc --all-features --no-deps --open`.

 ## Building for the Web